Law

 The Educational Act of 1940 in the Philippines aims to revise the public elementary education system to meet increasing demand, simplify instruction, provide adequate facilities, and ensure literacy and patriotism among students, with funding allocated from taxes and compulsory attendance enforced.

-The main objectives are: (a) to simplify, shorten, and make practical the primary and intermediate courses; (b) to afford every school-age child access to at least the primary course; (c) to ensure every child completing primary has adequate knowledge in basic subjects and civic training; (d) to ensure all elementary pupils remain literate and become useful, upright, and patriotic citizens.
+The objectives are: (a) simplify, shorten, aid, and make practical and economical the primary and intermediate courses; (b) provide adequate facilities for every school-age child to commence and complete at least the primary course; (c) ensure every child completing primary has adequate working knowledge of reading/writing, arithmetic fundamentals, geography, Philippine history and government, and character/civic training; and (d) ensure all attending children remain literate and become useful, upright, patriotic citizens.

-They shall be liable to a fine of not less than twenty pesos nor more than fifty pesos.
+They are liable to a fine of not less than twenty pesos nor more than fifty pesos.

-No, tuition fees for intermediate instruction by municipalities and municipal districts shall not be collected, and any fees collected during school year 1940-1941 must be returned to contributors.
+No tuition fees for intermediate instruction by municipalities and municipal districts shall be collected.
+Tuition fees collected during school year 1940–1941 for maintenance of intermediate classes must be returned to the respective contributors.

 Analyze Cases Smarter, Faster